 There is no denying that, as urbanists, we enjoy travelling and exploring new places, taking in every sight and sound on offer.
 Sadly for us, the pandemic has put a temporary stop to such opportunities.
 Whilst we may not be able to pace the streets of Edinburgh in person, the Academy and the City of Edinburgh Council are offering the next best thing through these specially curated city centre tours.
 Join us to (re)discover this unique city and its many gems.

-Details of the 4 city centre tours can be found below.
+Details and videos of the 4 city centre tours can be found below.

 - Extending a living city centre: West End, Fountainbridge, Haymarket